Understand the regulations for whitebait fishing

 How do I report issues?

-If you see an activity while out using the waterways that could be damaging the Environment, please call Environment Canterbury on 0800 765 588 (24 hours) to report an environmental issue, or use the Snap Send Solve app to report an issue from your mobile phone.
+If you have any concerns about whitebaiting activity, please contact DOC on 0800 362 468 (DOC HOT).
+If you notice any temporary or permanent structures in the river, please call us on 0800 765 588 or use the Snap Send Solve app to report an issue from your mobile phone.

 If you are worried about the safety of property or persons, then dial 111.